 As Trumbull County’s seat, Warren is loaded with museums, golf courses, breweries and more.
 But its hip-meets-blue-collar vibe and connection to the area’s history make it a must-visit.

-Modern Clubhouse Brewing Co. and Methods Brewing Co. are stirring up a local craft beer scene first started back in the 1800s by George Clements Brewery.
+Clubhouse Brewing Co. and Modern Methods Brewing Co. are stirring up a local craft beer scene first started back in the 1800s by George Clements Brewery.
 Charbenay’s Wine on the River is nestled on the bank of the Mahoning River in picturesque, historical Downtown Warren.
 With its old-world charm, it’s the perfect destination to simply sit and sip alone, as a couple, or gather with friends and family.

 The historic Packard Music Hall and the Warren Community Amphitheater host both national touring and local music acts like the W.D.
 Packard Concert Band.

 Nova Coffee Co and the Mocha House will keep latte lovers happy or you can pick up your favorite blends at Top Shelf Coffee, a family owned and operated coffee roaster.

 Kayakers will discover their paddling happy place on the Mahoning River and the 23-mile Mahoning River Water Trail.

 The Trumbull Country Club, one of the oldest and best-kept courses in the county, is one of the marquee golf courses on the Penn Ohio Golf Trail.